Today is Day 51 since I started publishing a blog post every day.

-My top 15 most read/viewed blog posts from the past 50 days I posted every day.
+My top 15 most read or viewed blog posts from the past 50 days, which I posted every day.

 You might also want to check out the posts below.
-They’re from the last 3 days, which didn’t gain traction yet.
+They’re from the last three days, which didn’t gain traction yet.

 - 13 Things Mentally Strong People Don’t Do

 - 4 Self-Evaluation Questions to Measure Progress In Your Personal Goals

 I’m reviewing the books I’ve read since I started my blog, not including the books I read before.